-Guest, due to a lack of interest, playerbase, and general desire to continue, PO will hereby cease our separate tiering and adopt Smogon tiers for SM.
+Guest, PO has ceased our separate tiering and adopted Smogon tiers for SM.
 More information and updates here.

 Discussion in 'Past Gens Discussion' started by Finchinator, Nov 2, 2014.

 This will be the one thing that will get me back on PO.
 I'd given up on the community and hadn't looked back at PO for a couple of months until a couple of weeks earlier where I had returned and played it for a while.
 I'll speak out more on Mega Sableye after the current issue is resolved.
 This thing is by far the unhealtiest mon there is in the tier, but more on that later.
 Haven't bothered logging onto the server for the last three days again.
 Atm I will sit back and see where the tiering goes and make a move if things indeed move further before Pokemon Z comes out (If Pokemon Z is a thing that is.)

 Not to be bashing PO, but I've lost most my interest due to the state of things here.
 Hopefully things will fire back up with Weavile's involvement and that maybe something to look forward to.